-Quick and Easy Way to Save Peoples’ Lives
+Quick and Easy Way to Save Peoples’s Lives

-Transparent Hands is in first position in our List of Top 5 NGO’s in Australia.
+Transparent Hands is in the first position in our List of Top 5 NGOs in Australia.
 Transparent Hands funds surgeries of poor patients using a global Crowdfunding platform.
 The platform provides visibility of poor patients and builds a personal and trusted bond between patients and donors while ensuring complete transparency.

 Where Is the Problem?

 More than 70 million people in Pakistan are living below the poverty line due to which they are unable to undergo proper health treatment if they experience any disease.
-Estimated amount of surgery backlog in Pakistan is in millions every year.
+The estimated amount of surgery backlog in Pakistan is in millions every year.

-- There are not many health insurance plans for underprivileged community.
-They have to pay out of pocket if they need any medical treatment but due to the limited or no resources, majority is unable to undergo surgical treatment.
+- There are not many health insurance plans for underprivileged communities.
+They have to pay out of pocket if they need any medical treatment but due to the limited or no resources, the majority is unable to undergo surgical treatment.

-- Beyond the cost of the surgical procedure, they might have to pay for pre and post-operative expenses which includes medical tests, medications, hospital stay and other expenses.
-It is almost impossible for someone who earns less than $2 a day to pay hefty amount for medical relief.
+- Beyond the cost of the surgical procedure, they might have to pay for pre and post-operative expenses which includes medical tests, medications, hospital stay, and other expenses.
+It is almost impossible for someone who earns less than $2 a day to pay a hefty amount for medical relief.

-- There is lack of advanced medical facilities and medical professionals due to which lower middle class families are unable to avail treatment facilities.
+- There is a lack of advanced medical facilities and medical professionals due to which lower middle-class families are unable to avail treatment facilities.

 - There are a limited number of beds in hospitals but the number of patients visiting these hospitals is a lot more.

-- Private hospitals are out of reach for deprived community due to the high costs of consultation fees and surgical procedure.
+- Private hospitals are out of reach for deprived communities due to the high costs of consultation fees and surgical procedures.